nas3ik/api-migration-docs/Widget_API_Mercuryo_v1.6.md

 #### 9.5.
 How to

-You need follow this steps:
+You need to follow this steps:
 1. Get `init_token` and `init_type_token` by using API Methods
 2. Redirect user to `https://your_widget_url/?init_token=users_init_token&init_type_token=users_init_type_token`.
 The User needs to verify his phone\email by code that he will get on his phone\e-mail.
 The verification page is made on Mercuryo side